SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 1x19 WIRE NICKS & SCRATCHES - Nicks and scratches that cross multiple strands or one strand deeply are also a possible concern and a candidate for replacement.
 So are flat spots.

-BROKEN STRANDS (2020) - A strand that stands proud, particularly where it enters a swage terminal, is highly suspect.
-That is the case shown here on Panache's factory original lower shroud.
+1x19 BROKEN STRANDS, (2020) - A strand that stands proud, particularly where it enters a swage terminal, is highly suspect.
+That was the case shown here on Panache's factory original lower shroud.
 While the rigging is 45 years old, the boat was used only 6 months of the year and stored dry under a tarp for the other 6 months.
 Panache has only seen fresh water but this failure is within her expected use rate.
 So time for replacement.
 At the very least, shrouds should be replaced in pairs.
 But best to replace all four.

 By the way, the SJ24 mast broke when a 1/4" turnbuckle toggle on a lower shroud broke while sailing close hauled.
 When the lower shroud let go, the mast immediately buckled, breaking at the spreaders.
 This mast has the optional racing foot equipped turning blocks for internal halyards and a hinge for stepping the mast.
 The deck hinge plate was strong enough to stay attached but tore the mast foot and some aluminum off the bottom of the mast.
-While the failure was due to crevice corrosion as shown in fig 2 above (rigging was 43 years old), stress fatigue while stepping the mast (Got to loosen the rigging of a SJ when stepping the mast) or stepping on the turnbuckle while it lays on the deck are also suspect.
+While the failure was due to crevice corrosion as shown in fig 2 above (rigging was 43 years old), stress fatigue while stepping the mast (Got to loosen the rigging of a SJ23 when stepping the mast) or stepping on the turnbuckle while it lays on the deck are also suspect.
 Expect similar breakage on an SJ23, so look after your rigging.
 A replacement mast is difficult to find and expensive to transport.
-A used SJ24 mast was found, new shrouds attached and the SJ24 is sailing again.

 Hutchamia - Notice the multiple broken strands and advanced corrosion in this SJ23 shroud.
 It is corroded about half way through.
-I think the previous owner tried to maintain some strength by wrapping the strands with steel wire and then taping over the "repair'" to cover the "meat hooks".
+I think the previous owner tried to maintain some strength by wrapping the wire with steel strands and then taping over the "repair'" to cover the "meat hooks".
 Problem is, the tape sealed the SS in a pocket of anaerobic water, thereby blocking any drying air.
 In time that started the crevice corrosion.
 Its doubtful it was ever inspected again!
-Not to worry, all the standing rigging on this SJ23 is being replaced in 2021 by Jon Raymond, the new owner.
+Not to worry, all the standing rigging on this SJ23 was being replaced in 2021 by Jon Raymond, the new owner.

 WIRE KINK & STRESS FATIGUE - A sharp kink in the wire also deserves attention and possible replacement.
 While stainless steel is malleable, seldom can you straighten 1x19 wire from a sharp kink.
-However, I have straightened a 6" radius bend with no problem but it is your call concerning the condition of the wire on your boat.
+But I have straightened a 6" radius bend with no problem but it is your call concerning the condition of the wire on your boat.
 If you think it looks bad, chances are it probably is and you should replace it.
 When a kinked or bent wire is repeatedly stretched and released with each tack it will eventually break.
 Generally one strand first, after which the rest let go, domino style.
-This phenomenon is called stress fatigue and is exactly the same as flexing a small steel plate back and forth to break it.
-This is precisely why the tangs must be in line with the wire.
-If you sail the boat with loose rigging over lumpy water, the vibration will hasten this problem.
+This phenomenon is called stress fatigue and is exactly the same as flexing a thin steel plate back and forth to break it.
+This is precisely why the mast tangs must be inline with the wire.
+When you sail the boat with loose rigging over lumpy water, the vibration will hasten this problem.
 All this fatigue just takes longer on a boat, BUT the final event happens real quick and comes with a much bigger surprise!
 Kaboom......

 Turnbuckle boots are less of a problem since more air flows through them due to bigger air space.
 But I removed them from Panache at the same time so I can see the lock nuts and rings.
 If you still want a turnbuckle boot, get a good one that is sealed to the wire at the top so it can shed rain off the turnbuckle.